djacoshenk/wunderlist/README.md

 Create short form articles about your favorite spots to eat and drink.

 Built with Create React App, SASS Modules, React Router, Context API, GeoDB Cities API, Google Maps API, and Yelp Fusion API.

+Unit and integration tests are written using Jest and React Testing Library.